Do you sell on eBay?

 This avoids users clicking through and not taking any action because they realize it wasn’t the specs they wanted afterward.

-Similarly, you can add detail like size, color, or material because users are regularly searching for those things.
+Similarly, you can add details like size, colour, or material because customers are regularly searching for those things.

 Many people will search eBay for very specific brands that they enjoy.